alonso-machado/Challenges/README.md

-# Challenges
+# Challenges for Back-end Devs
-Challenges for Back-end Devs - Helping to improve Software Developers  - Please Fork this Project to Start these Challenges and Open a Pull Request with the link to your Repo if you are one of my mentees
+Helping to improve Software Developers
+Please Fork this Project to Start these Challenges and Open a Pull Request with the link to your Repo if you are one of my mentees

+Before Starting: Please Setup one SonarQube Docker Instance for your challenge project and try to stay with 85% code coverage and no code smells.

 ## Challenge 1:  CRUD com Testes + Docker File